FAQs

 What will happen on the day of Rainbow Run?

-The event arena will open at 11.30am.
-There will be a warm-up led by a professional fitness instructor at 12.45pm, before participants set-off at 1pm to run the Rainbow Run course.
+The event arena will open at 11.00am.
+There will be a warm-up led by a professional fitness instructor at 12.45pm, before participants set off at 1.00pm to run the Rainbow Run course.

 Along the course, participants will go through seven colour stations - red, orange, yellow, green, blue, pink and purple, and our dedicated Paint Squad volunteers will cover everyone in powder paint (which is coloured corn starch) - so everyone will end up painted in their very own rainbow!

 After runners have crossed the finish line, they will receieve a finisher's medal.
-Then, everyone is invited to join the big Paint Party, throwing more powder paint in the air and at each other.
+Then, everyone is invited to join the big Paint Party, throwing more powder paint in the air and at each other and creating beautiful plumes of coloured powder paint.

 There'll be food and drink available for purchase in the Event Village, from some of our favourite local suppliers, so you can celebrate completing Rainbow Run with some lunch and a beverage.

-There are nine Colour Stations around the Rainbow Run course - these include seven powder paint stations and two foamy-bubble stations!
+There are nine Colour Zones around the Rainbow Run course - these include seven powder paint stations and two foamy-bubble stations!

 Registration